ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

       * Optionally click **Portable subnets settings**.
 Then, select the portable subnet for each purpose and click **Save**.
    5. Specify the DNS configuration.

-15. Select the add-on services to deploy into the instance by clicking the corresponding service card.
-If a service requires configuration, complete the service-specific settings and click **Add service** on the card.
-For more information about specific settings for a service, see the corresponding topic for ordering a service.
+15. Under **Recommended services** and **Optional services**, review the service options.
+If you want to deploy an add-on service, toggle the switch on and review the service settings.
+If configuration is required, click **Edit**, then complete the edits and click **Save**.
+For more information about specific settings for a service, see the corresponding topic for ordering the service.

 16. On the **Summary** pane, review the instance settings and the estimated price.
    * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.